Ayvalik Aegean Coast, Turkey Travel Guide

 For stays longer than two weeks, consider renting an apartment or traditional house.

-Expand your journey beyond Ayvalık.
+Expand your venture beyond Ayvalık.

 Travel south to Izmir, explore the city, and take a day trip to Ephesus.
 Continue to Pamukkale and Hierapolis for unique travertine terraces.